 Theoretically when you're hungry you're more likely to buy the first thing that catches your eye and possibly forget the things on your list that you really need.

 I'm leaning toward a yes vote on this one, unless you can convince me otherwise.
-Shopping when you are not hungry should help you remain rational and stick to the list.
-(And if you have to grocery shop hungry, follow these rules.)
+Shopping when you are fully satiated should help you remain rational and stick to the list.
+(And if you have to grocery shop while hungry, follow these rules.)

 4. Always stick to your list.

 Speaking of lists, should you always stick to them?
 I went to the store today with a short list: broccoli, potatoes, sour cream, and cottage cheese.
 I ended up grabbing a marked-down packet of chives for $0.59 — great to top our potatoes! — as well as a few loaves of on-sale sourdough bread for $0.99 to complement our grilled fish and baked potato dinner.
 I spent a couple dollars more than I would have, but I added a little extra flavor and color to the meal.

 I say go off list when you see a good deal that will help you meet your meal planning goals.
 Likewise, if something on the list is too pricey, find an alternative.

 5. Marked-down meat is ready to spoil and not worth it.

 I've found some excellent deals in the meat department.
 Just last weekend when I was hoping to find a good price on ground beef, I found extra-lean ground sirloin marked down to $3.50 per pound, which is a superb price on ground beef in my neighborhood.
 I checked the packages and they still had several days until their sell-by date, so I had no qualms about grilling hamburgers that night.

 Meat department markdowns can be a boon to your budget.
 Just check the dates.
 You can always interrogate — I mean, chat with — the butcher.
 In my experience, they've always been super helpful.

 6. If it's on sale, buy as many as you can.